My new controller board is complete and has been delivering good coffee for several months now.

 Here are some of the improvements:

 - Much better provision for heatsinking the TRIACs.
-With an option to use water cooling – not sure I’ll need it, but it will definitely mean no more TRIAC overheating ever.
+With an option to use water cooling (as it turns out I haven’t needed it, but it would definitely mean no more TRIAC overheating ever if I implemented it).

 - Water level probe.

 - Support for Gaggia Baby Twin steam boiler.
 (Extra temperature input and drive TRIAC).